PS-Wizard/School/FYP/lit_review/finalized_lit_review.typ

 The handcrafted evaluation function, despite decades of refinement, was still fundamentally bounded by human understanding.
 Complex positional factors like long term piece coordination and king safety nuances in unusual positions were difficult to model in explicit heuristics.
 This limitation paved the way for the next generation of chess engines, ones powered by neural networks.

-== Neural Network Based: MCTS + Deep-Learning
+== Neural Network Based: MCTs + Deep-Learning

 December 2017 marked a paradigm shift in the world of chess programming.
 AlphaZero, having learned the rules of chess through self-play over four hours, played 100 games against Stockfish, the strongest engine at that time.
 The results were remarkable: AlphaZero won 28 games, drew 72, and lost none.

 Neural network-based engines like AlphaZero employ Monte Carlo Tree Search which is guided by deep neural networks that are trained through self-play.
 This approach sacrifices speed, examining 80,000 positions per second compared to Stockfish's 70 million @mastering[p.4], in favor of evaluation accuracy and selectivity.
 This architecture is fundamentally dependent on GPU acceleration for neural network inference and represents a completely different philosophy than exhaustive search: search the most promising positions accurately rather than all positions efficiently.

-Leela Chess Zero emerged as the open-source implementation of this paradigm, enabling the broader chess programming community to experiment with neural MCTS approaches without the computational resources of DeepMind.
+Leela Chess Zero emerged as the open-source implementation of this paradigm, enabling the broader chess programming community to experiment with neural MCTs approaches without the computational resources of DeepMind.

 === Case Study: Leela Chess Zero (LC0)